• Home

 While our route westabout through Panama and Suez was dictated by the seasons and our chosen destinations, Rosie took on the job of cruise director and planner while I was the sailing master and chief engineer.
 Rosie also became our communications director after mastering our single-side band radio for the morning radio scheds with our fellow cruisers.
 (That seems quaint now in the age of Starlink and satphones.)

-The boys did not stand night watches for the first couple of years so Rosie and had to figure out what worked best for us.
+The boys did not stand night watches for the first couple of years so Rosie and I had to figure out what worked best for us.
 We decided we wanted fixed watches that would be set to best use our different diurnal cycles.
 She likes to go to bed early so I would take the first watch from 2100 to midnight, then she would come on til 0300 and I would take over until 0600.
-I’d have a good nap after breakfast.
+We’d both have a good nap duriing the day.

 The four of us lived inside a 43-foot monohull for most of the five years we were away and together we made it work well.
 Even better, Si and Tim are still our best friends.

-So how do other couples make it work.
-Helen Fretter with Yachting World interviewed a dozen or more cruising couples and has a thoughtful and interesting article in a recent issue.
+So how do other couples make it work?
+Helen Fretter with Yachting World interviewed a dozen or more cruising couples and has a thoughtful and interesting article on the subject in a recent issue.

 Read more here.